jupyter/governance/communitybuildingcommittee.md

 ## Reporting

-This committee will report to the Steering Council quarterly on all areas of responsibility, including activities, finances, and DEI efforts.
+This committee will report to the Executive Council quarterly on all areas of responsibility, including activities, finances, and DEI efforts.
 This committee will also publish an annual blog post for the broader global community.